chriscareycode/nagiostv-react/README.md

 This user interface is designed to be viewed on a TV or on your desktop to quickly see if all your services are up or down.
 This is not meant to be a replacement for the entire Nagios web interface, but an alternate way to look at the “what’s down?” part.

+Some of the features:

-New items slide in and out of place with smooth animations.
+- New items slide in and out of place with smooth animations which looks really cool when things are happening.
+- Ability to order items newest or oldest first
+- Filters - so you can hide ACKED or SCHEDULED or UNKNOWN or FLAPPING states
+- Last OK value goes from green, to yellow, to red - based on how long the item has been down

 NagiosTV also has some goofy addons: